Bayard Rustin: March on Washington

 [w]hen the moment came for an unprecedented mass gathering in Washington, Randolph pushed Rustin forward as the logical choice to organize it.

-A few weeks before the March on Washington for Jobs and Freedom in August 1963, South Carolina Senator Strom Thurmond railed against Rustin as a "Communist, draft-dodger, and homosexual", and had his entire Pasadena arrest file entered in the record.
-Thurmond also produced a Federal Bureau of Investigation photograph of Rustin talking to King while King was bathing to imply that there was a same-sex relationship between the two, which both men denied.
+A few weeks before the March on Washington for Jobs and Freedom in August 1963, South Carolina Senator Strom Thurmond called Rustin a "Communist, draft-dodger, and homosexual" and had his entire Pasadena arrest file entered into the Congressional Record.
+Thurmond also produced a Federal Bureau of Investigation photograph of Rustin talking to King while King was bathing to imply that the two had a sexual relationship, which both denied.

-Rustin became involved in the March on Washington in 1962 when he was recruited by A. Philip Randolph.
-The march was planned to be a commemoration of the Emancipation Proclamation one hundred years earlier.
+Rustin became involved in the March on Washington in 1962 when A. Philip Randolph recruited him.
+The march was planned to be a commemoration of the Emancipation Proclamation 100 years earlier.
 Rustin was instrumental in organizing the march.
-Aided by Eleanor Holmes Norton and Rachelle Horowitz, he drilled off-duty police officers as marshals, bus captains to direct traffic, and scheduled the podium speakers.
+Aided by Eleanor Holmes Norton and Rachelle Horowitz, he drilled off-duty police officers as marshals, bus captains to direct traffic, and scheduled the speakers.
 Despite King's support, NAACP chairman Roy Wilkins did not want Rustin to receive any public credit for his role in planning the march.
 Wilkins said, "This march is of such importance that we must not put a person of his liabilities at the head."
 Because of this conflict, Randolph served as the director of the march and Rustin as his deputy.
-During the planning of the march, Rustin feared his previous legal issues would pose a threat to the march.
+While planning the march, Rustin feared his previous legal issues would threaten it.
 Nevertheless, on September 6, 1963, a photograph of Rustin and Randolph appeared on the cover of Life magazine, identifying them as "the leaders" of the March.
-Rustin stated his thoughts on the march and said it "made Americans feel for the first time that we were capable of being truly a nation, that we were capable of moving beyond division and bigotry".
+Rustin gave his thoughts on the March, saying it "made Americans feel for the first time that we were capable of being truly a nation, that we were capable of moving beyond division and bigotry".